|As we approached St, Michaels and All Angels, Church of England, we were awe of its beauty.|

 Fascinating Fact of the Day About Michaelstow, Cornwall:

 Yesterday morning, we were entirely out of photos.
-With all the rainy days lately, we haven’t been out as much as we would have liked.
+We haven’t been out as much as we would have liked with all the rainy days lately.
 Although it was dark and dreary with rain on the horizon, we decided to get out anyway.

 |A sign identifying this particular Church of England.|

-The goal was to explore a few nearby villages taking as many photos as we could before the rain started again.
+The goal was to explore a few nearby villages taking as many photos as possible before the rain started again.
 Today, we’re experiencing the same kind of weather with rain expected at any moment.

 |The baptismal font.|

-The only reason we could think of for this difficulty was the Monday morning surge in use of the internet and the clouds affecting the satellite signal.
-At times, in our travels, he experiences the same issues resulting in watching the game frustrating and time-consuming.
+The only reason we could think of this difficulty was the Monday morning surge in the use of the internet and the clouds affecting the satellite signal.
+In our travels, he experiences the same issues resulting in watching the game being frustrating and time-consuming.

 I postponed starting today’s post to avoid using the WiFi, perhaps providing him with a better signal.
 But, this rarely provides much improvement when writing on this template doesn’t use much bandwidth (until I load photos).